PowerDNS/pdns/docs/backends/bind.rst

 ``bind-config``
 ~~~~~~~~~~~~~~~

-Location of the Bind configuration file to parse.
+Location of the BIND configuration file to parse.

-PowerDNS does not support every directive supported by Bind.
+PowerDNS does not support every directive supported by BIND.
 It supports the following blocks and directives:

 * ``options``